What are your favorite books?

 Tahereh Mafi (young adult) – Mafi’s Shatter Me series is so good, I couldn’t put it down till I’d finished all five novels and two novellas.

 Madeline Miller (historical) – Miller’s prose is a gift to readers.
-The next time someone insists that we don’t need to study women’s history specifically because all history includes women, I’m going to hand them Circe.
-It’s fiction based on Greek mythology, and it gets the point across.
+The next time someone insists that we don’t need to study “women’s” history because all history includes women, I’m going to hand them Circe.
+It’s fiction based on Greek mythology that shows the other side of the story.

 Kate Morton (historical/contemporary fiction) – You sink into these stories about women and men and love, connecting different times, and don’t come out till you’ve read the final page.
 They are perfect summer reads.
 My favorite is The Lake House, but I love them all.